West Lindsey: Media

+The Lincolnshire Echo is the regional newspaper covering West Lindsey.
+Publications with a focus on a particular area within the district include the Gainsborough Standard and the Market Rasen Mail.

 Tourism

 Attractions to the district include the Lincolnshire Wolds.
-The Lincolnshire Show is held in the district at the Lincolnshire Showground, south of RAF Scampton, which is also the home for the Red Arrows, the Royal Air Force Aerobatic Team.
+The Lincolnshire Show is held in the district at the Lincolnshire Showground, south of the former RAF Scampton, which was previously the home for the Red Arrows, the Royal Air Force Aerobatic Team.

 Demographics

 The district has seen steady population growth since 2001, with Gainsborough and the villages north of Lincoln particular points of growth.
 The population of the district now stands at 95,200 as of 2021.

 The district ranked 161 out of 326 local authorities for amounts of deprivation.
 Part of the Gainsborough South West ward is in the top 5% for deprived areas (Super Output Area) in the country.
 Gainsborough East and Gainsborough South West wards have the highest levels of unemployment, although the region as a whole has a below-average rate.

 16% of employment is in manufacturing, and 6% in agriculture.
 There are around 3,220 businesses.
 There are few council houses and house prices are lower than the regional average.